 It's been 36 and a half hours and my backup just hit 78% completion.

-Is your iTunes backup or restore process taking so long that you sometimes just cancel it?
+Is your iTunes or iCloud backup or restore process taking so long that you sometimes just cancel it?
 For sure it can be frustrating and irritating.
 Here are a few tips that might help you out in speeding up your backup, sync or restore process up in iTunes.

-Delete old unused apps and app data
+Delete old unused apps that have a lot of app data

 Remove unused media from iPhone, iPad or iPod